MyCryptoCheckout/wordpress/readme.txt

 * New currency: Bits'mdo' BSD
 * New currency: Latino Token LATINO
 * New: Added MetaMask support for all ERC20 tokens except Flix.
+* Fix: EDD: Show receipt when _not_ using MCC on checkout.
 * Fix: Wordpress: Checkout icon generated on a per blog basis.

 = 2.16 20180904 =